Sentinel05/PS_Portfolio/docs/INTERVIEW_READINESS.md

 A: `index.js` wraps everything in `BrowserRouter → ThemeProvider → AuthProvider`. `App.js` uses React Router v6 `<Routes>` to map: `/` → `Welcome` (role selection landing), `/portfolio/*` → `Portfolio` (the SPA), `/admin/login` → `AdminLogin`, `/admin` → `ProtectedRoute(AdminPortfolio)`.
 The `Portfolio` component renders `MobileNav` (mobile only), `Layout` (fixed sidebar with `Home` profile panel + `Menus` nav), and `.main-content` with all the portfolio sections.
 A floating `← Home` button lets guests return to the Welcome page without reloading.

 **Q: How does the dark/light theme work?**
 A: I use a React Context (`ThemeContext`) that stores a `"dark"` or `"light"` string.
-App.js conditionally adds the `light-mode` class to the root div.
+The theme **auto-initialises** based on the time of day: if it's 6 am to 6 pm, the initial theme is light; outside those hours it's dark.
+The user can still toggle manually via the sun/moon icon in the sidebar. `App.js` conditionally adds the `light-mode` class to the root div.
 All colors are defined as CSS custom properties on `:root` (dark defaults).
-The `.light-mode` class overrides those variables.
-Switching theme is instant — no JavaScript DOM manipulation beyond toggling a class.
-The sidebar always stays dark regardless of theme (its variables are not overridden in `.light-mode`).
+The `.light-mode` class overrides those variables — including switching the sidebar to a white background with purple accents.
+Switching theme is instant: no JavaScript DOM manipulation beyond toggling a class.

 **Q: Why framer-motion instead of CSS animations?**
 A: framer-motion gives declarative, React-aware animations. `whileInView` with `viewport={{ once: true }}` means an element only animates once when it scrolls into view — you don't need `IntersectionObserver` boilerplate. `whileHover` on project cards provides instant interactive feedback.
 It also replaces `react-reveal` which was abandoned and incompatible with React 18.